ROCm/rocprofiler-sdk/source/docs/conceptual/comparing-with-legacy-tools.rst

      - Trace Period
      - `--trace-period`
      - `-tp | --trace-period`
-     - *Not available*
+     - `-p  |--collection-period`,`--collection-period-unit`
-     - Not yet in rocprofv3
+     - Users can specify multiple configurations, each defined by a triplet in the format `start_delay:collection_time:repeat`, with the ability to change the unit of time in the given configurations.
      -
    * - Trace Control options
      - Trace start
      -  `--trace-start <on|off>`